ibm-cloud-docs/direct-link/order-nsp.md

 ## Pricing
 {: #dedicated-pricing-classic}

-For more information, refer to the [pricing document](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#pricing-for-direct-link-dedicated).
+For more information, refer to the **Dedicated on Classic** tab in the [pricing table](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link).

 If you require the exact address for TOK01 or TOK02, contact your Direct Link offering management or sales team.
 {:note}